 In other words, the immediate objects of perception are mind-dependent ideas.

+Unlike direct realism and indirect realism, idealism says there is no mind-independent external world.
 Instead, idealism claims that all that exists are ideas.

 What’s more, idealism says that unless something is being perceived, it doesn’t exist!

 Bishop Berkeley: Three Dialogues Between Hylas and Philonous